Mikubill/sd-webui-controlnet/README.md

 Please consider this version if you work with professional studios that requires 100% reproducing of all previous results pixel by pixel.

+# Contributing to the repository
+## Setting up pre-commit hooks

+This project uses pre-commit hooks to ensure code quality and consistency.
+To set up the pre-commit hooks:

+1. Ensure that you have `pre-commit` installed.
+If not, you can install it with:

+    ```shell
+    pip install pre-commit
+    ```

+2. Run the following command in the repository to install the hooks:

+    ```shell
+    pre-commit install
+    ```

+Now, the pre-commit hooks will automatically run each time you make a commit.
+If any issues are detected, the commit will be aborted, and you'll need to fix the issues before you can commit.

+## Updating Pre-commit Hooks

+Our project uses pre-commit hooks to maintain code quality and consistency.
+If you have not set up the hooks yet, please refer to the [Setting up pre-commit hooks](#setting-up-pre-commit-hooks) section.

+As the project evolves, we may update the `.pre-commit-config.yaml` file to change the hooks that we use.
+When this happens, you'll need to update your local pre-commit environment to include these changes.

+Here's how you can do that:

+1. First, open your terminal and navigate to the project directory.

+2. Run the following commands to clean your pre-commit environment and install the updated hooks:

+    ```shell
+    pre-commit clean
+    pre-commit install
+    ```

+Remember to do this every time you pull new changes from the repository and see that the `.pre-commit-config.yaml` file has been updated.

+Thank you for helping us maintain the quality and consistency of our codebase!
 # Thanks

 This implementation is inspired by kohya-ss/sd-webui-additional-networks